null

 Learn how to identify and control scorpions.

-Scorpions are arachnids and closely related to ticks, mites, and spiders.
+Scorpions are not insects.
+They're actually arachnids and closely related to ticks, mites, and spiders.
 They have long, slender bodies, 8 legs (2 that are exaggerated pincers), and a 5-segmented tail tipped with a venom-injecting barb that can be arched over their back.
-Sizes vary by species, but most are about 1.5-2 inches long when fully grown.
+Sizes vary by species, but most are about 1-½ to 2 inches long when fully grown.
 They range in color from yellow, blue, reddish brown, and black.
 A scorpion typically lives for 2-10 years.

 While scorpions are most commonly thought of as desert dwellers, they can also be found in the mountains, deep caves, and boggy marshes.
 They are very adaptable and able to survive tropical environments, high temperatures, and very cold temperatures.

 During the day, scorpions hide in shaded areas like under rocks, leaf piles, wood piles, logs, heavy vegetation, and the bark of trees.
-They enter our homes seeking water and shelter.
+These pests enter our homes seeking water and shelter.

 What Do Scorpions Eat?